awallace77/comp4010-project/README.md

-# comp4010-project
-COMP4010A: Intro to Reinforcement Learning - PROJECT
+# COMP4010A: Intro to Reinforcement Learning - Project